ds828/py-telegram-bot-client/README.md

 A telegram bot API client is written in python 3.5+ and currently compatible with Telegram Bot API v5.2 and later.
 The reason for writing this bot utility is that I wish to run multi telegram bots which could have same or different business logic **(route policy)** in one process .
 I reckon it is lightweight, fast, full implement and only **urllib3** dependent.

+# Update 5.3.5

+A large update.
+I do not write too much detail because no one is using it.

 # Update 5.3.4

 Add: add get_file_url function in bot